Credit Card Impact Calculator

 Why limits matter more than balances

-Lenders usually assess the risk that the full credit limit could be used, not just the amount currently owing.
-That is why an almost-empty card can still reduce borrowing power more than people expect.
+Lenders may assess the risk that the full credit limit could be used, rather than relying only on the amount currently owing.
+That means an almost-empty card can still affect a lender's affordability assessment.

 - Multiple cards compound the effect, even if each balance is low.